AFL Hunter Central Coast

 The AFL Hunter Central Coast is an Australian rules football competition in the Newcastle, Hunter Region and Central Coast regions of New South Wales.

-The Black Diamond Australian Football league was formed in 2000 and ran until the end of the 2018 season.
+The Black Diamond Australian Football league was formed in 2000 from the merger of the Newcastle Australian Football League (founded 1886) and the Central Coast Australian Football League (founded 1976) and ran until the end of the 2018 season.
 Following the end of the 2018 season, the league was disbanded and a new league under the AFL NSW/ACT banner was formed; AFL Hunter Central Coast (AFLHCC).
 Teams in the AFLHCC's top division still play for the Black Diamond Cup.

+The competition is technically Hunter Central Coast's division of the New South Wales Australian Football League.

 History

-Foundation
+Foundation of Black Diamond Australian Football League

-The league was formed in 2000 from a merger of the Newcastle Australian Football League and the Central Coast Australian Football League.
+The league was formed in 2000 from a merger of the Newcastle Australian Football League (founded 1886) and the Central Coast Australian Football League (founded 1976).

 The proposition of an alternate competition started from rumblings during the 1990s that both competitions were dreadfully uneven and it was generally considered the administration, although keen and resolute, was far from what was needed to sustain a viable football league/s.

 Visits from AFL executives to both the Newcastle and Central Coast took place during the 1999 season where they addressed meetings of delegates to look at alternatives to their contemporary competitions.
 It turns out these people were more interested in a proposed regional Club to participate in the Sydney Competition.

 This proposal didn't address the concerns of the general situation of the local competitions.
 As there was no follow-up by the AFL both boards issued invitations to senior officials of all clubs to discuss the options for the future.
 A meeting was held at Mt Penang, Kariong in October 1999 where it was decided to merge both leagues to create a stronger more balanced competition.

-The name "Black Diamond AFL" derives from the Black Diamond Cup which has been awarded to the Newcastle AFL Premiers since 1888.
+The name "Black Diamond AFL" was derived from the Black Diamond Cup which has been awarded to the Newcastle AFL Premiers since 1888.